photoprism/photoprism-docs/docs/getting-started/docker-compose.md

     In addition, you may mount the *originals* folder with `:ro` flag so that Docker blocks write operations.

-!!! attention
-    Make sure there is enough disk space available and verify file system permissions before starting to index:
-    The *originals* folder must be readable, while *storage* must be readable and writeable.

 ### Step 2: Start the server ###

 Open a terminal, go to the folder in which you saved the config file and run this command to start the server: